JSON Validator

 Does the validator show where the error is?

 Yes.
-The validator shows the exact error message from the JSON parser, and Monaco editor highlights the error inline with a red squiggle at the problem location.
+The validator shows the exact error message from the JSON parser with the position of the error, and highlights the problem location inline in the editor.

 What statistics does the validator show?